Kenneth Fuchs: Music

 The London Symphony Orchestra, under the baton of JoAnn Falletta, has recorded five albums of Fuchs's music for Naxos American Classics.
 The first, released in August 2005, was nominated for two Grammy Awards (Best Instrumental Soloist(s) Performance (with orchestra) (Thomas Stacy, English horn, JoAnn Falletta, conductor) and Producer of the Year, Classical (Michael Fine)).
 The second album, which features music for horn, was released in January 2008.
-Following its release, MusicWeb-International stated, Fuchs's distinctive voice is evident from the outset, and his flair for orchestral colours and sheer lyricism shine through.
-The third album, recorded in August 2011 at London's historic Abbey Road Studios, was released in August 2012.
+Following its release, MusicWeb-International stated, "Fuchs's distinctive voice is evident from the outset, and his flair for orchestral colours and sheer lyricism shine through".
+The third album, recorded in August 2011 at London's Abbey Road Studios, was released in August 2012.
 Following its release, BBC Music Magazine stated, "Kenneth Fuchs writes tonal orchestral music of great imagination.
-He's a master of orchestral writing.
-On Naxos's third Fuchs recording, everything gets five-star treatment.
-The LSO under JoAnn Falletta sounds brilliant in a spacious Abbey Road recording.
-The album was included in the 2012 Grammy Award nominations for the category Producer of the Year, Classical (Tim Handley).
+He's a master of orchestral writing."
+This album was included in the 2012 Grammy Award nominations for the category Producer of the Year, Classical (Tim Handley).
 The fourth album, recorded at Abbey Road Studios in August 2013, featuring a program of vocal music based on texts by Don DeLillo, John Updike, and William Blake, was released in August 2014.
 Gramophone Magazine featured the disc in its Awards Issue (October 2014), stating, "Fuchs claims his own expressive warmth and colour....
 The performances are exemplary, from baritone Roderick Williams's commanding artistry to the bold, fresh playing of the London Symphony Orchestra under JoAnn Falletta's sensitive direction."
 The fifth album, recorded at Abbey Road Studios in August 2017, featuring a program of concerti for piano, electric guitar, alto saxophone, and an orchestral song cycle for countertenor based on twelve poems of Judith G. Wolf, was released in August 2018.
 James Jolley, Editor-in-Chief of Gramophone Magazine stated, "The American composer Kenneth Fuchs now has quite a sizeable discography of his music on Naxos, invariably played by the LSO who have played a major role in inspiring him to write for the orchestra with impressive authority and imagination."
 The album won the 2018 Grammy Award Award in the category Best Classical Compendium (JoAnn Falletta, conductor; Tim Handley, producer), announced by the Recording Academy at the 61st annual awards ceremony in Los Angeles, February 10, 2019.

-Fuchs's seventh album for Naxos, released in August 2020, includes seven works for symphonic winds recorded by the United States Coast Guard Band.
-The album debuted at #9 on the Amazon Hot 100 Classical Releases and remained in the Top 20 for four consecutive weeks, an unprecedented achievement for an album of wind band music.
+Fuchs's seventh album for Naxos, released in August 2020, includes seven works for symphonic winds recorded by the United States Coast Guard Band and was called Point of Tranquility (Seven Works for Symphonic Winds).